 My Two Moms and Me and My Two Dads and Me by Michael Joosten

 Both versions of this site are absolutely delightful!
 This book follows a normal family, doing their thing and enjoying time together.
 The family featured in this book just happens to have two moms or two dads.
 The illustrations in this book are absolutely beautiful, and the sweet story shows just how normal it is to have a two-dad or two-mom family.

 People of Pride: Harvey Milk by Little Bee Books

 This book is impressive because it is so simple but so informative.
 It tells the story of Harvey Milk, who made history as the first openly gay person elected to office in California.
 This book tells the story of his life and all that he accomplished, and how he worked to make the world a more accepting place for everyone.
 The book does not include the story of Milk’s tragic death, which makes sense for a book for very young children.
 This book is a great start to helping little ones learn about LGBTQ world-changers!

 Spirit Day: A Book About Spreading Joy by Little Bee Books

-On Spirit Day, folks put on purple shirts and stand up to bullying against members of the LGBT+ community.
-This book explores Spirit Day, and teaches young people how they can support their friends and family and be a strong ally for those facing bullying.
+On Spirit Day, folks wear purple shirts and stand up to bullying against members of the LGBT+ community.
+This book explores Spirit Day and teaches young people how they can support their friends and family and be a strong allies for those facing bullying.

 They She He Me: Free to Be! by Maya Christina Gonzalez and Matthew SG